More To That

 However, the reason I didn’t do that was simple: I didn’t believe in myself.
 That’s it, really.
 Because if I did, then I would’ve put more energy into discovering what my potential was.
 I would’ve looked inward and challenged my creative abilities to make something that stretched the boundaries of what I already knew.
 But since I didn’t trust my commitment to this craft, I attempted to outsource that commitment to others in the hopes that they would elevate my music for me.

 This resulted in a lot of questionable habits that crept in over time.
 I was hanging out with folks that weren’t bad, but weren’t the best people either.
-I was drinking more than I needed to, perhaps as a way of dealing with my discontentment.
+I was drinking more than I wanted to, perhaps as a way of dealing with my discontentment.
 I was dragging myself to the computer to make my beat for the day, doing it more out of obligation than love.

 Yet I refused to refer to myself as anything but a musician, primarily because I didn’t know what else I’d be.

 There’s nothing more dangerous than believing that your passion is a virtue.
 Because when that happens, you’ve deceived yourself into equating your passion with something that’s inherently good, and you’ll neglect the signs that may be showing you otherwise.
-In the case of my music, I made the mistake of believing that this was THE way I’d express myself to the world.
+In the case of my music, I made the mistake of believing that this was the way I’d express myself to the world.
 That music was what made me a creative person, and that without it, I would cease to be the person I felt like I should be.

 But I became increasingly disillusioned with my relationship to the craft, as I couldn’t ignore how I was treating it as a vehicle for external validation rather than as an instrument of inner growth.